imik9/web-toolkit/README.md

 # Web Toolkit

-A lightweight collection of browser utilities for zooming, reading, video speed control, color picking, and page inspection.
+A small set of browser tools for reading pages, checking layouts, and controlling videos.

 ## Tools

-- Magnifier that follows the cursor and enlarges the page underneath it.
+- Magnifier
-- Video speed control with a live sample video.
+- Video speed control
-- Reading mode with larger text, calmer spacing, and cleaner contrast.
+- Reading mode
-- High contrast mode for accessibility checks.
+- High contrast mode
-- On-screen ruler for quick visual measurements.
+- Ruler
-- Color picker that reads the color under the cursor when supported by the browser.
+- Color picker
-- Link highlighting, image hiding, night tone, reading line, and scroll-to-top controls in the extension.
+- Link highlighting
+- Hide images
+- Night tone
+- Reading line
+- Scroll to top

 ## Browser extension

-The `extension/` folder contains a Chrome and Edge extension version of Web Toolkit.
+The extension version is in the `extension/` folder.

 To test it locally: